lissa-telles-chaves/lissa-telles-chaves/README.md

 # 👤 Lissa Telles Chaves
 ![alt text](6E082141-00C5-40F8-B272-94054A3E7CD6_1_201_a.jpeg)
 📫 How to reach me:
- - email: ltelles2@nd.edu
+ - email: ltelles2@nd.edu | lissatchaves@gmail.com
  - LinkedIn: www.linkedin.com/in/lissa-telles-chaves-48668a28a
 ⚡ Fun fact: I am originally from Brazil, and I have worked in Brazil, the US and Hong Kong.

-# 📖 Third-year Student at the University of Notre Dame
+# 📖 Fourth-year Student at the University of Notre Dame
   -  Major: Marketing
   -  Minors: Computing and Digital Technologies, Collaborative Innovation!